Image

 Verified Content

-Posted by Emily Herr on
+Posted by Emily Herr on December 27, 2023

 Juvenile Defense Lawyer Franklin County, MO

 Juvenile defense lawyer in Franklin County, MO.
 Navigating the difficulties of the legal system as a juvenile can be a daunting experience for both you and your family.
-If you are facing charges, no matter their severity, it’s crucial to have a skilled, experienced, and compassionate Franklin County, MO juvenile defense lawyer by your side.
+If you are facing charges, no matter their severity, it’s critical to have a skilled, experienced, and compassionate Franklin County, MO juvenile defense lawyer by your side.

 Why You Need a Franklin County, MO Juvenile Defense Lawyer

-Who is a Juvenile or an Adult Under [wdac-state-long] Law?
+Who is a Juvenile or an Adult Under Missouri Law?

-For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
-The age differs for various other circumstances under [wdac-state-long] law, such as:
+In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
+It’s crucial to note that age distinctions may vary for different situations under the laws of, such as:

 • For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.